mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 - Add a breakpoint on the line where the while loop starts.
 (Just click the line number.)
 - Use the button to execute each line one at a time.
-- Each time you hit the breakpoint, use the console to check value of num.
+- Each time you hit the breakpoint, use the console to check value of `num`.
 - NOTE: If you hit it will "continue" executing the program normally, unless of course it hits another breakpoint.

 ### Developer Chrome Tools Full Guide